 Is your newborn feeding every hour and not sleeping?: When your baby is snacking all day, it can make nights tricky.
 We really want to be responsive to hunger cues and aim for feedings about every 2-3 hours throughout the day to help your baby get good, full feedings instead of snacking.

 Active Sleep and Newborns: Newborns can be really active in their sleep.
-Sometimes we can be unintentionally waking our babies.
+Sometimes we can unintentionally wake our babies.
 We see them moving or even making noise and assume that they are awake, while they are actually sleeping.

-Can my 1 month old sleep with a pacifier?
+Can my 1 month old sleep with a pacifier?anchor

 Absolutely!
 The benefits of pacifiers are huge, and they can be such a great tool to help your baby sleep well.
-My blog on newborns sleeping with pacifiers covers everything you need to know from your concerns about breastfeeding and pacifiers to how to introduce them and even what to do if your baby becomes overly dependent on the pacifier for sleep.
+Check out my blog on newborns sleeping with pacifiers.
+I'll address your concerns about breastfeeding and pacifiers, how to introduce a pacifier to your 4, 5, 6, or 7 week old, and what to do if your baby becomes overly dependent on the pacifier for sleep.

-What should my 1 month old wear for sleep?
+What should my 1 month old wear for sleep?anchor

 That depends on the temperature of your home and your climate.
 Overheating can be dangerous, and cold babies just don’t sleep well.
 We want your one month old to be at a comfortable temperature.
-The layers will depend on the temperature in your house.
-For some, a diaper and a swaddle is enough; for others, a diaper, onesie, and a swaddle is perfect; and for colder homes, perhaps a diaper, footie pajamas, and then a swaddle is just right.
+For some, a diaper and a swaddle is enough; for others, a diaper, onesie, and a swaddle is perfect; and for colder homes, perhaps a diaper, footie pajamas, and a swaddle is just right.
 My blog on how to dress your baby for comfortable sleep goes into even more detail for you.

-What is a bedtime routine for a 1 month old?
+What is a bedtime routine for a 1 month old?anchor

 It’s never too early to start a bedtime routine.
 Even before your baby can recognize the routine, there is value in the calming impact of a bedtime routine.
 This sets the tone for everyone going into bedtime and avoids overstimulating your baby.
 For babies who experience the witching hour, this can be such a great tool.
-Bedtime routines don’t have to be complicated, so don’t feel like you need to add a lot of steps.
-A simple bedtime routine at one month old can be as easy as changing a diaper, lotion, pajamas, sing a lullaby, swaddle, lay down in the crib or bassinet.
+Bedtime routines don’t have to be complicated.
+A simple bedtime routine for a one month old can be as easy as changing a diaper, feeding, singing a lullaby, swaddling, and then laying your baby down in the crib or bassinet.